 The key ingredient in this formulation is SCI (Sodium Cocoyl Isethionate).
 It is an anionic surfactant, negatively charged which attracts the dirt and oil from the hair and washes away.
 It is available in different forms like powder, prills and noodles.

+It is considered as one of the mildest surfactant and is mostly used in Sydnet bars (Synthetic detergent bars).
+I have one in my blog too.
+If you want to read, check here.
 But, SCI is not widely used in liquid Shampoo because it has stability issues.
 It crystallizes back after sometime even though it appears dissolved when making it.
 I know, you also now want to know how to use it in liquid shampoo now.
 I also felt same few months ago, went through lot of articles and sites, finally I found a discussion in chemist corner which helped me make this one.
 I will leave the links in the bottom as references.
 I highly recommend to go through if you have any questions.

 So, what are the solutions?